SolRacht/WritingComDownloader/README.md

 ### Execution

 From the base directory of your cloned repository, Run `sbt run`.
 This will kick off the script that visits writing.com and scrapes the stories you listed during the configuration step.
 Chapter and story data will be downloaded to your local database.
-This utility succeeds https://github.com/SolRacht/writing.com-archival because it is faster, strongly-typed, and a little better written.